ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 I hear you.
 Let me add some additional color on why getting an internship is helpful:
 - it will set you apart from your peers when looking for opportunities
 - it will give you experience in the work environment, helping illustrate the difference between coding in the computer lab and coding in the office
-- it will help you improve communication and team work
+- it will help to improve your communication and team work

 Unable to obtain an internship?
 All good, there are other opportunities to grow and learn.
 I never had an internship as an undergrad, however I did work on campus for the Math department and revamped their website (the original version is probably still online somewhere...).
 Whatever it is, **find a way to code outside of the classroom and find an opportunity to work with others!**